herrherrmann/angular-bootstrap/README.md

 # How to use

-In any HTML file simply start typing `uib-`.
+In any HTML or JavaScript file simply start typing `uib-`.
 Depending on your configuration of the autocomplete-plus package you'll see auto-completions and you can insert the snippets via pressing enter and/or tab.

 **Tip:** Quickly toggle through placeholders via pressing tab!